-Ancon Medical has developed a revolutionary technology called Nanoparticle Biometric Tagging (NBT) that gives medical professionals the capability to detect deadly diseases in a patient’s breath.
+ANCON Medical has developed a revolutionary technology called Nanoparticle Biomarker Tagging (NBT) that gives medical professionals the capability to detect deadly diseases in a patient’s breath.

 How does NBT work?

 Each exhaled breath contains a mixture of molecules that can be produced by bodily fluid or emitted by bacteria.
 Diseases will produce a specific mixture of these molecules, which act as so-called “biomarkers” that alert medical professionals to the presence of the disease.
 These biomarkers are the signature of a disease and discovering them can give doctors the ability to make an early diagnosis and begin potentially life-saving treatment.

 Finding these biomarkers can be a challenge, as nitrogen, oxygen, carbon dioxide and other abundant molecules can make it difficult to detect biomarker molecules, which occur in much smaller quantities.

 Researchers have identified a number of biomarkers for various diseases, including lung cancer and tuberculosis.
 The reliability of breath detection for lung cancer was proven in tests against chest CT scans, paving the way for further use of breath tests for clinical use.